Skip to content

 Overview

-SARSA (State-Action-Reward-State-Action) is an on-policy temporal difference learning algorithm
+SARSA (State-Action-Reward-State-Action) is a model-free, on-policy reinforcement learning

-that learns the action-value function Q(s,a) by following the current policy.
-Unlike Q-Learning, SARSA updates its Q-values based on the action actually taken in the next state, making it more conservative and safer for online learning scenarios.
+algorithm that learns the action-value function while following the current policy.
+Unlike Q-Learning, SARSA updates Q-values based on the action actually taken in the next state, making it more conservative and suitable for online learning scenarios.

 Mathematical Formulation